Additional Qualifications

 • First Nations, Métis, and Inuit Studies, Part 2

 Funding will be provided on a limited, first-come, first-served basis to applicants who have completed their AQ course through the DDSB’s AQ program.
-While available, funding will fully reimburse the cost of the course for those who successfully complete one of the above-mentioned courses.
-Details on how to apply for the subsidy will be provided at the time of course completion.
+While available, funding will reimburse participants who successfully complete either of the above-mentioned courses the full amount of their tuition paid.

 Mathematics